 3. Finishing Options

 Finishing options include high-gloss, flat, metallicized and marbleized exteriors.
 Flat or dusted give a hand-made appearance, while metallic, high-gloss and marbleized give the candy a distinctive look.
-Changing the glazing ingredients can make the finished products as different as truffles and shiny metallicized chocolates.
+Changing the glazing ingredients can produce a wide-range of finishes.

 The Warrell Corporation is one of the leading chocolate panning companies in North America.
 By utilizing both belt coaters and conventional pans, we can produce up to 6,500 tons of product per year.
 We can successfully coat many different types of centers including roasted nuts, dusted almonds, raisins, pretzel balls, dried fruits, peanut brittle pieces and more.